Strict quantization of coadjoint orbits: Continuity

-\begin{definition} A function $f : V \to \mathbb C$ on an analytic subset $V \subseteq M$ of a complex manifold is called holomorphic, if for every point $z \in V$ there is a neighbourhood $U \subseteq M$ of $z$ and a holomorphic function $g \in \Hol(U)$ such that $g \at V = f$. \end{definition}
+\begin{definition} A function $f \colon V \to \mathbb C$ on an analytic subset $V \subseteq M$ of a complex manifold is called holomorphic, if for every point $z \in V$ there is a neighbourhood $U \subseteq M$ of $z$ and a holomorphic function $g \in \Hol(U)$ such that $g \at{U \cap V} = f \at{U \cap V}$. \end{definition}

-\begin{example} If $V$ is a closed complex submanifold of $\mathbb C^n$ as in the last example, then this definition of a holomorphic function coincides with the usual definition.
-Indeed, in any submanifold chart a holomorphic function can be extended constantly along the last $n - \dim M$ variables, giving a holomorphic function on a neighbourhood.
+\begin{example} If $V$ is a closed complex submanifold of $\mathbb C^n$ as in \autoref{ex:closedSubmanifoldsAreAnalytic}, then this definition of a holomorphic function coincides with the usual definition.
+Indeed, in any submanifold chart $(U, z)$ as in \autoref{ex:closedSubmanifoldsAreAnalytic}, a holomorphic function on $U \cap V$ can be extended constantly along the first $n - \dim M$ variables to a holomorphic function on $U$.
 The reverse implication is clear. \end{example}

 \begin{proposition} Let $V$ be an analytic subset of a Stein manifold $M$.
 Then $\Hol(V)$ endowed with the topology of locally uniform convergence is a Fr\'echet space. \end{proposition}